 Many skiers and hikers have lost their lives in sudden adverse weather conditions such as storms and avalanches.
 You even hike past memorials, and huts such as Cleve Cole were built in memory of those who passed away on the route.

-No matter how you tackle it, experiencing Mount Bogong as an overnight hike is one of the most rewarding walks you can do in Victoria and in my opinion, although hard, it’s one of the best hikes in Australia.
+No matter how you tackle it, an overnight hike up Mount Bogong is one of the most rewarding walks and weekend trips you can do in Victoria and in my opinion, although hard, it’s one of the best hikes in Australia.

 Heading to Australia soon?
 Don’t forget these essentials!